Visiting Manchester? Don’t miss these incredible spots.

 Museum of Science and Industry Liverpool Road, map

-Located on the site of the world’s oldest railroad station, the Museum of Science and Industry has 12 galleries covering everything from textiles to cars.
-It’s a beautiful space and there are a lot of rotating exhibits.
+Located on the world’s oldest railroad station site, the Museum of Science and Industry has 12 galleries covering everything from textiles to cars.
+It’s a beautiful space, and there are a lot of rotating exhibits.
 During our visit, we had the chance to check out robots, old and new.
 On top of that, entry to the museum is free, but certain activities and special exhibits have a fee.

 8. Manchester Town Hall